oracle/graal/docs/reference-manual/native-image/BuildOptions.md

 ---
-layout: docs
+layout: ni-docs
-toc_group: native-image
+toc_group: build-overview
-link_title: Native Image Options
+link_title: Build Options
-permalink: /reference-manual/native-image/overview/NativeImageOptions/
+permalink: /reference-manual/native-image/overview/BuildOptions/
 redirect_from: /$version/reference-manual/native-image/Options/
 ---

-# Image Generation Options
+#  Native Image Build Options

 Depending on the GraalVM edition, the options to the `native-image` builder may differ.
 The following options are supported across both GraalVM Community and Enterprise editions: